chemasites/dkrisna.es/content/sobre-nosotros.en.md

 +++
 title = "About Us"
-description = "Learn about D'Krisna" template = "page.html"
+description = "Discover our story, values, and the team that makes your beauty and wellness experience possible." template = "page.html"

 [extra]